mazurki/mazurki.github.io/_posts/2020-10-11-mentoring.md

 layout: post
 title:  "Mentoring"
 author: "Marta Mazurkiewicz"
-tags: ux mentor mentoring situational-leadership-theory
+tags: ux mentoring job team
 subtitle: A few weeks ago, I got a new role.
 We hired new designers, and I'm a buddy to one of them.
 ---